Air Fryer Chicken Nuggets

 Try these baked chicken nuggets.

-PS: On occasion, I’ve made a few of these without breading because I had extra chicken…so if you want to go that route, you totally can!
-I like to throw those on a salad.
+PS: On occasion, I make a few of these without breading … so if you want to go that route, you totally can!
 That’s not so much a recipe, though, since it’s just chicken with a little sprinkle of salt and pepper.
 The cubes cook in the same amount of time without breading, as long as they are cut in roughly the same size.
+They’re perfect for adding to a salad.

 About these air fryer chicken nuggets:

 These chicken nuggets are breaded in the traditional way.
 First they get dipped in flour, then egg, and then a seasoned bread crumb mixture.

 My twist is that I use whole wheat flour and whole wheat panko bread crumbs.
 I honestly can’t tell the difference, but it makes these nuggets more satisfying and nutritious.

 I season the flour with salt and pepper so that the chicken gets seasoned properly on that first layer.
 The panko gets mixed with some Parmesan and some dried parsley for more flavor.